Saya47/Minecraft-FULL-CTM-Script/README.md

 The script will generate full CTM files from your texture pack.
 Tested on Ubuntu 18.04.3 LTS.
-Must rung the script using bash.
+Must run the script using bash.

+Just pass a folder(s) or image(s):

+Script.sh ~/Pictures/Images